John Charles Polanyi Prizes 2024

 Polanyi Prize in Chemistry

-Dr. Elisabeth Prince, University of Waterloo
+Dr. Caitlin Maikawa, University of Toronto

 Polanyi Prize in Economic Science